-There’s a few specific attributes to look for in your proofreader:
+There’s a few specific attributes to look for

 Reading a rough draft, no matter how well written, is a lot of work.
 Your proofreader needs to have the patience to stick with your work from start to finish, without wavering or losing interest.